nicholas-long/environment/zet/20231025200905/README.md

 # zettelkasten to blog conversion hub

 - originally, i set out to automatically write blog posts from zettelkasten cards, but i enjoy writing my blog. the cards can still be used as source material or to organize things
+- the process should look like:
+  - undertake a project and make cards for it
+  - organize and merge together extra cards
+  - pull together a list of all relevant cards to use as source material for blog post
+  - link to these cards when writing blog so there are entrypoints to browse into zk from the blog

 ## decisions on automating zk to blog deployment
 - the more i look into jekyll, the more i think i should manually maintain a blog and copy information in